 More Reports of Harm

-The study came about in some part because of the reports the FDA has received complaining of seizures, tremors, tics, headache, anxiety, lethargy, sedation, aggression, rages, obsessive-compulsive behaviors including repetitive chewing and sucking, paranoia and mood swings.
-(Unfortunately, this page has been removed from the FDA website.
+The study came about in some part because of the reports the FDA has received complaints of seizures, tremors, tics, headache, anxiety, lethargy, sedation, aggression, rages, obsessive-compulsive behaviors including repetitive chewing and sucking, paranoia and mood swings.
+Unfortunately, this page has been removed from the FDA website.

 In addition, MiraLAX was never approved by the FDA for use in children.
-The current studies that show no dangerous adverse affects have not been adjusted for children, so there is no way to know if it can be causing damage.
+The current studies that show no dangerous adverse effects have not been adjusted for children, so there is no way to know if it can be causing damage.
 Meanwhile, another news story surfaced in June 2015.

 The Dangers of MiraLAX & the Experts